Run by Bangor Business School

 - Develop a critical awareness of some of the key concepts within the research literature and how such models inform practice.
 Includes understanding what KM is and key typologies and frameworks, the concepts of knowledge workers and knowledge intensive firms, and definitions, concepts and frameworks of learning and the learning organisation.

 Develop a practical understanding of the different knowledge management non ICT and ICT tools, process and strategies available to the knowledge manager and the organisation.
-Understand how social learning is changing the landscape of KM
+Understand how virtual learning, home working & social learning is changing the landscape of KM

 Develop an Increased sense of personal KM, and KM as students and managing personal knowledge for career development